Anatoly Kornukov: Shootdown of Korean Air Lines Flight 007

 "I will always be convinced that I gave the right order.
 Sometimes, in strategic operations, we had to sacrifice battalions to save the army.
 In the given situation, I am quite sure that this was a pre-planned action that pursued quite obvious goals."

 Further career

 From 1985, he was assigned as the commander of the 71st Fighter Aviation Corps, stationed with the Group of Soviet Forces in Germany.
 The corps consisted of two divisions and six separate air defense regiments.
 In 1988, he graduated from the Military Academy of the General Staff of the Armed Forces named after K. E. Voroshilov.

-On 1988, Kornukov was appointed as first deputy chief of aviation of the Soviet Air Defense Forces.
-From 1989, he was assigned as first deputy commander and on 1990 he was commander of the 11th Separate Air Defense Army based in Khabarovsk.
+In 1988, Kornukov was appointed as first deputy chief of aviation of the Soviet Air Defense Forces.
+From 1989, he was assigned as first deputy commander and in 1990 he was commander of the 11th Separate Air Defense Army based in Khabarovsk.
 The unit was the largest air defense army in the USSR, covering a huge territory and included four air defense corps, two separate air defense division and large number of separate units.